Scientific-Simulation-Studio/advanced-simulation-studio/README.md

 - Polymers and Classical Simulation: to construct and characterize models of isolated chains or bulk polymers and predict their properties
 - Materials Component Collection
 - Materials Visualizer

+## Basic workflow
+ - Materials Visualizer is used to construct/import graphical models of materials.
+ - Accurate structure is determined by quantum mechanical, semi-empirical, or classical simulation.
+ - Various required properties may be predicted/analyzed.